dpwright/dotfiles/README.markdown

 The following program configurations are included:

+## Installation

+Clone the repo:

+    git clone --recursive git://github.com/dpwright/dotfiles.git

+And then run the installer:

+    dotfiles/install.sh

+The installer just sets up symlinks to the dotfiles contained within.
+You could selectively symlink just the ones you want to use instead, if you like.

 ## vim

-My [vim.setup](https://github.com/dpwright/vim.setup) project has been added as a submodule to this one, so changes made there should propagate here as well.
+I have recently removed my vim setup as a submodule from this repo.
+If you'd like my vim setup, please clone the [.vim](https://github.com/dpwright/.vim) repository separately.

-In addition to this, I have a little vim session file stored in .todo/.session.
-I then run "cd ~/.todo; vim -S .session" to get a little vim-based TODO list.
+I  so have a little vim session file stored in .todo/.session, which gives me tasklist-like functionality in vim.
+Since it isn't really a part of my vim setup, I've kept  that in this repo for now.
+Use "cd ~/.todo; vim -S .session" to use it.

 ## bash